Nouman11122/CSV-Anonymizer/README.md

 **CSV Anonymizer** is a Python desktop application (built with Tkinter) that enables users to load CSV files containing sensitive personal data, automatically detect PII columns, apply configurable anonymization or pseudonymization techniques, and export a privacy-safe version of the dataset alongside a detailed compliance audit report.

+## 👥 Authors

+Developed by Nouman Rana and Sajidullah Khan as a collaborative project.

 The tool is designed for:
 - **Researchers** who need to share datasets without exposing personal information
 - **Developers** testing systems with realistic but non-identifiable data